Phoenix weather: More rain in forecast over next few days

 — NWS Phoenix (@NWSPhoenix) February 8, 2024

-Thursday’s forecast puts the chance for precipitation at 90%, which is gloomy news for the WM Phoenix Open at TPC Scottsdale.
+Thursday’s forecast put the chance for precipitation at 90%, which was gloomy news for the WM Phoenix Open at TPC Scottsdale.

-The first golfers teed off for the opening round of the four-day PGA Tour event at 7:20 a.m., and the final groups are scheduled to start at 1:50 p.m.
+The first golfers teed off for the opening round of the four-day PGA Tour event at 7:20 a.m., and the final groups were scheduled to start at 1:50 p.m.

+However, the tournament was suspended around 12:30 p.m. because conditions became unplayable.

-With the grass field parking lots closed for the second consecutive day because of muddy conditions, attendees are encouraged to be dropped off or use rideshare services.
+Before play even started, the grass field parking lots were closed for the second consecutive day because of muddy conditions.

-Tournament officials said parking pass holders for Lots 2-6 can park at the northwest corner of Hayden Road and Mayo Boulevard.
-Guests with Lot 8 passes are being directed to WestWorld of Scottsdale, where they can take free shuttles to the tournament site.

-General parking, with free shuttle service, is available at WestWorld and Salt River Fields.

-The grass lots were also closed Wednesday, when rain and hail interrupted play at the Annexus Pro-Am around noon.
+The grass lots were also closed Wednesday, before rain and hail interrupted play at the Annexus Pro-Am around noon.
 The event was canceled about an hour later.

 Officials said they will broadcast weather warnings on the golf course’s electronic leaderboards during the tournament.
-A prolonged air horn blast will signify that play is suspended and spectators should seek shelter.
+A prolonged air horn blast signifies that play is suspended and spectators should seek shelter.

 What’s in the Valley forecast for the rest of the week?